 Rare, threatened and endangered species that are currently afforded legal protection would continue to be protected under the FWOP scenario.
 The FWOP scenario would require the continued compliance with the Endangered Species Act (ESA) of 1973 for local projects, which regulates and prevents the unauthorized "take" of listed species on pubic as well as private lands.
-Any Federal actions that are proposed within the Project will require agency consultations pursuant to Section 7 of the ESA.
+Any Federal actions that are proposed within the Project will require consultations with USFWS and NOAA pursuant to Section 7 of the ESA.
 Non-Federal actions must be coordinated with the USFWS under Section 10 of the ESA regarding any protected or rare species that could potentially be impacted by the action.
 New York State also provides protection for state listed species under the New York Endangered Species Act.
 However, the Federal and state review of development projects, and legal protections afforded to threatened/endangered species, typically extend only to development projects for which Federal or state permits are required or public funds are committed.
 Therefore, certain types of development projects (such as some residential and commercial/industrial development projects) may be constructed without regulatory review and protection of threatened/endangered species.

-The Project will continue to provide critical habitat for threatened and endangered species under the TSP, as Federal and state protection measures for these species would remain in place.
+The Project will continue to provide critical habitat for threatened and endangered species under the Recommended Plan, as Federal and state protection measures for these species would remain in place.
 Rare, threatened and endangered species that are currently afforded legal protection would continue to be protected.
-The New York District has prepared a draft Biological Assessment (BA) for the TSP (Appendix B), which has been provided to the USFWS for review as part of the ESA Section 7 consultation process.
-Sections 4.6.2.1 - 4.6.2.4 summarize the potential impacts of the TSP on threatened and endangered species and species of special concern.
-Additional details can be found in Appendix B. The NMFS has concurred with the District's Not Likely to Adversely Affect determination regarding the potential adverse effects to aquatic species, such as whales, marine turtles and Atlantic sturgeon (Appendix B).
+The USFWS, in coordination with the New York District, has prepared a Biological Assessment (BA) for the Recommended Plan (Appendix B) and has developed a Programmatic Biological Opinion (PBO) in accordance with the ESA Section 7 consultation process.
+Sections 4.6.2.1 - 4.6.2.4 summarize the potential impacts of the Recommended Plan on threatened and endangered species and species of special concern.
+Additional details can be found in Appendix B. The NMFS has concurred with the District's Not Likely to Adversely Affect determination regarding the potential adverse effects to aquatic species, such as whales, marine turtles and Atlantic Sturgeon (Appendix B).
+Coordination with USFWS would be ongoing throughout the period of analysis, with monitoring a key component of the Programmatic Biological Opinion (PBO, Appendix B) and the Monitoring and Adaptive Management Plan.